-Now that we’ve piqued your curiosity, we’ll take you through everything you need to know about NAD+, including its potential benefits and how to increase its levels in your body.
-Let’s get started!
+Now, we’ll take you through everything else you need to know about NAD+, including its potential benefits and how to increase levels in your body.
+Let’s dive deeper into - what is NAD+?

-Studies have shown that when you boost your NAD+ levels, you can actually give your health and longevity a boost too.
-But here's the thing, NAD+ supplements available on the market can be quite pricey and not as effective as we'd like them to be.
+Studies have shown that when you boost your NAD+ levels, you give your health and longevity a boost as well.
+NAD+ supplements sound perfect in theory, although NAD+ supplements available on the market can be quite pricey and not as effective as we'd like them to be.

-Luckily, there's a better option available: NMN or NR, which are NAD+ precursors.
-These precursors are easily absorbed by the body and have shown some promising results.
-According to a study published in the National Library of Medicine, NMN has been shown to have the ability to increase NAD+ levels and protect against age-related diseases in mice.
 While human studies are still ongoing, the early results are definitely looking encouraging.
-A 2022 study published in the Nutrients journal found that taking NMN could reduce drowsiness and therefore increase energy levels in older adults, benefiting both their physical and mental health.
+A 2022 study published in the Nutrients Journal (R) found that taking NMN could reduce drowsiness and increase energy levels in older adults, benefiting both their physical and mental health.

 The human body is an amazing machine that can adapt and change in response to its environment.
 But one thing that it can't do is stop the hands of time.
 As we age, our cells experience more DNA damage, and our NAD+ levels start to decline.